HediKhemiri3001/big-data-project-batch/README.md

 For this project we used Hadoop for the batch processing, and Spark coupled with Kafka for the stream processing, finally saving visualizations to a MongoDB database.
 This visualization is then read and offered to clients using a web interface built using NextJS.

+## What is this repo?
+This repo contains a Map Reduce job that has a csv file as input.
+This csv file contains the number of covid cases per country per day, and so this map reduce serves as a way to calculate the monthly number of covid cases per day, so to then save this information in a MongoDB database.

 ## To run this repository:
   1. Pull the image containing dockerfiles :